Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

-To prove the specific KAM theorems in this paper, let us first show an abstract $ m $-weighted KAM result.
-As one will see later, our convergence rate is \textit{arbitrarily slow} (it depends on the convergence rate of series $\sum\nolimits_0^\nu {{\Delta _j}{\varepsilon _j}} $ in Iterative Lemma \ref{VECIterative}).
-In the KAM history, the iteration is always be of Newtonian, i.e., superexponential.
-However, when weakening smoothness is considered, such rapid convergence will become resistence.
-As done in \cite{Chaotic,PoarXiv,MKAMARXIV}, the convergence rate could also be arbitrarily slow, therefore sharp regularity (in view of counterexamples) has been achieved.
-Our Theorem \ref{VECABSTRACT} follows from the same viewpoint, and as a consequence, we obtain such sharp result in the infinite dimensional case for the first time.
+To prove the specific KAM theorems in this paper, let us first establish an abstract $ m $-weighted KAM result.
+As one will see later, our convergence rate can be \textit{arbitrarily slow} (which depends on the convergence rate of the series $\sum\nolimits_{j=0}^\nu {{\Delta _j}{\varepsilon _j}} $ in the Iterative Lemma \ref{VECIterative}).
+In KAM history, the iteration is always Newtonian, that is, super-exponential.
+However, when weakening regularity is considered, such a rapid convergence will become resistant.
+As demonstrated in \cite{MR2350326,PoarXiv,TLCCM}, the convergence rate could also be arbitrarily slow, therefore sharp regularity (in view of the historical counterexamples) has been achieved.
+Our Theorem \ref{VECABSTRACT} follows from the same viewpoint, and as a consequence, we obtain such a sharp result in the infinite-dimensional case for the first time.